 - BGP Path Attribute Types: This document gives a flow chart defining the different BGP Path Attributes types, showing which attribute falls under which type.

 - DNS Basics: This gives a broad overview of how the Domain Name System works and offer quick reference for anyone new to its workings.

 - L2TP Overview: Summary diagram of the fundamentals of L2TP along with its connection establishment and operation with PPP.

 - SSL Order of Operation: This shows the sequence of events that takes place behind the scenes when your PC browses to a website using HTTPS with SSL.

 - local-as command: The BGP local-as command, and all of its options, can be tough to get your head around.
 This document gives a concise breakdown of what each of the different options are and how they affect the AS_PATH attribute.
-A supplementary GNS3 lab can be found here.
+A supplementary lab can be downloaded here.